We launched the multi-tenant WordPress Marketplace! 🎉

 Single-site Installations versus multi-tenant WordPress

-From its humble beginnings, WordPress has been closely associated with single-site installations, where both code and database are housed within the same setup.
+From its humble beginnings, WordPress has been mostly associated with single-site installations, where both code and database are housed within the same setup.
 This is the environment in which most WordPress users have built their experience.

 Individual Site Management and Resources